Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Enable privacy protection') and the resource ('for the domain'), and explains the effect of hiding personal info from WHOIS.
-It distinguishes from the sibling tool 'domains_disablePrivacyProtectionV1'.
+The description clearly states the action ('enable privacy protection') and the resource ('domain'), and explains the effect (hide personal info from WHOIS).
+It is distinct from the sibling tool 'disablePrivacyProtection'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.